A Home for Fashion

 Seasonal industry events such as Fashion Week afford students numerous opportunities to engage with the field, network, and see work.
 Even the program's locations have been deliberately chosen.
 Surrounding the David Schwartz Fashion Education Center, the program's main building in the heart of New York's garment district, are scores of patternmakers, showrooms, and fabric and accessories vendors.
 Our location in Paris, formerly home to the French Fashion Federation's École de la Chambre Syndicale de la Couture Parisienne, similarly takes advantage of its setting amid the museums, ateliers, archives, and design houses of the first arrondissement.
 The cities' resources extend beyond the creative talent of their designers and editors to include the industry's business side and cultural connections.

 Studio-Based and Scholarly

-The Fashion Design program's mode of interdisciplinary inquiry examines fashion from social, cultural, historical, and economic perspectives, inspiring students' interest in sustainability and other broad political and economic shifts.
+The Fashion Design program's mode of interdisciplinary inquiry examines fashion from social, cultural, historical, and economic perspectives, inspiring students' interest in sustainability and other broad political and economic trends.
 Lecture series such as Rethinking Fashion bring experts to campus to speak on topical industry concerns like the role of sustainability in fashion.
-The Fabric of Cultures: Fashion, Identity, Globalization, a recent panel hosted at Parsons, explored the impact of fashion manufacturing on local and global economies, cultures, and identities, providing critical foundations to students' studio work.
+The Fabric of Cultures: Fashion, Identity, Globalization, a recent panel hosted at Parsons, explored the impact of fashion manufacturing on local and global economies, cultures, and identities, providing critical foundations for students' studio work.